 There are many opportunities for student involvement and growth both inside and outside the classroom as well as resources to assist students throughout their university experience.
 View the Student Handbook at HC.edu/StudentHandbook for more details regarding student resources, policies and procedures, and the Student Code of Conduct.
 For further questions or feedback contact StudentLife@HBU.edu or call 281-649-3238.

-The mission of Houston Baptist University is to provide a learning experience that instills in students a passion for academic, spiritual, and professional excellence as a result of our central confession, “Jesus Christ is Lord”.
+The mission of Houston Christian University is to provide a learning experience that instills in students a passion for academic, spiritual, and professional excellence as a result of our central confession, “Jesus Christ is Lord”.